jasononeil/PBKDF2-Haxe/README.md

 Attribution & Licence
 ---------------------

-This is a copy-of-a-copy-of-a-derivative, combined with an extern:
+This is a copy-of-a-copy-of-a-derivative, and a separate port:

 1. The Javascript version: Copyright (c) 2007, Parvez Anandam
 parvez.anandam@cern.ch